When you spot amazing vegan food online, you just gotta try it, right?

 Well this is how my 'relationship' with The Athenian started - I stumbled across their food whilst scrolling the web and my initial thought was 'OMG I need to try this' and it kept popping up all over my feed from then onwards - in Facebook ads, in other blogger's Instagram stories... and when then also Nick said one day 'Have you seen this 'The Athenian' place yet?
 Their food looks really nice' I just knew: I had to go.

-On a rainy Saturday last weekend, Nick and me made our way down to The Athenian with some hungry tummies.
-They have a total of 6 branches in London now: White City, Victoria, Tooting, Shoreditch, Elephant & Castle and Southbank Food Market, with the Tooting branch just newly opened.
+On a rainy Saturday last weekend, Nick and I made our way down to The Athenian with some hungry tummies.
+They have a total of 6 branches in London now: White City, Victoria, Tooting, Shoreditch, Elephant & Castle, and Southbank Food Market, with the Tooting branch just newly opened.
 Have a clickety-click here to see the full addresses for these branches.

-For our very first visit we chose the White City location however, simply as it was the easiest for us to get to (& simply the perfect commute for such a rainy Saturday in London).
-The Athenian also have a restaurant in Bristol, in case that’s closer for you to get the delicious food experience also.
+For our very first visit we chose the White City location, however, simply as it was the easiest for us to get to (& simply the perfect commute for such a rainy Saturday in London).
+The Athenian also has a restaurant in Bristol, in case that's closer for you to get the delicious food experience also.

-The chain has actually opened their doors in the UK around 3 years ago, with the White City branch being roughly 1 year old at the time I’m writing this review.
-In addition to selling cooked food, they also sells Greek oils, Calamata olives, wine & condiments at the branch.
+The chain has actually opened its doors in the UK around 3 years ago, with the White City branch being roughly 1 year old at the time I'm writing this review.
+In addition to selling cooked food, they also sell Greek oils, Calamata olives, wine & condiments at the branch.

 As you might spot right away: The Athenian is not a fully vegan restaurant and they do offer both meaty & vegetarian options as well.
 Their vegan menu is in fact super fresh (literally!) as they have only just introduced it about 1.5 months ago - and yes I'm already having my fingers crossed that they'll expand it in the future 😉